 }

-forge coverage outputs line, branch, statement and function coverage.
-We're interested first and foremost in branch coverage: every condition should be tested in both states.
+forge coverage outputs line, branch, statement, and function coverage.
+We care primarily about branch coverage: each condition must be tested in both states.

 | Contract Type | Line Coverage | Branch Coverage |